powercodeacademy/defender-grubhub/README.md

 - `star_rating` that is an `integer` type
 - `cuisine` that is a `string` type

-Your `User` model should also:
+Your `Restuarant` model should also:

-- validate the restaurant's name to ensure that it is **present** and **unique** (no two users can have the same username)
+- validate the restaurant's name to ensure that it is **present** and **unique** (no two restaurants can have the same name)
 - validate the restaurants star_rating is between 1 and 5

 Run the migrations after creating your models.